Ced2142/PythonMail/README.md

 Python script for sending emails with string or file using an smtp server of your choice
 ## Usage

-A Config file named config.conf must be present with the following format:
+A Config file named sendMail.conf must be present with the following format:
 ```
 [DEFAULT]
 server : smtp.gmail.com